 - Leg and foot injuries

 - Ruptured or herniated discs

-Most personal injuries caused by car accidents require medical treatment such as surgery, rehabilitation and physical therapy.
+Many personal injuries caused by car accidents require medical treatment such as surgery, rehabilitation, and physical therapy.
 In addition, those injured in NJ car crashes may not be able to return to work, to maintain normal family relationships or to even perform basic everyday activities.
-A New Jersey personal injury attorney is usually required to help recover the damages for such injuries.
+In such cases, a New Jersey personal injury attorney is usually required to help recover the damages for such injuries.

 Head-on collisions.
 This is when two vehicles collide directly with each other while going in precisely opposite directions.
 Even at low speeds, these accidents can result in injury and at moderate to high speeds can be among the most serious and deadly.